 Roles and Responsibilities:

-Translate the EC direction and provide strategic, actionable and time-bound priorities, tasks, assignments, and deliverables for the Goal Teams (GTs) to achieve.
+Translate the EC direction and provide strategic, actionable and time-bound priorities, tasks, assignments, and deliverables for the GTs to achieve.
 Priorities can also reflect topics elevated by the GTs, and will be determined with consideration of, but not limited to, available and committed resources, identification of where and how the CBP can add value to existing jurisdictional and federal programs, and the direct connection to the achievement of the Goals and Outcomes of the Agreement.

 Review overall CBP annual budget and prior year’s expenditures supplied by the CBPO and recommend funding allocation based on EC direction for the next 12-month period.
 This annual budget and prior year’s expenditures report may be based on the Chesapeake Bay Accountability and Recovery Act (CBARA) annual report, with each reporting partner providing information about their budget / expenditures, and should include a high-level report on projects, programs, and grants within the CBP.
 Annually, the PSC Chair will confer with the CBPO on the level of detail anticipated in the budget and expenditure report prior to the report being provided, but it should be no less than what is required in 33 U.S. Code Section 1267(e)(7).